9. The Kennedy Sailing Tradition

 Bobby Kennedy

-Robert “Bobby” Kennedy, active in politics and the civil rights movement was born on November 20th, 1925 in Brookline, Massachusetts.
-He and wife Ethel, whom married in 1950, had eleven children.
+Robert “Bobby” Kennedy, active in politics and instrumental in the civil rights movement, was born on November 20, 1925, in Brookline, Massachusetts.
+He and wife Ethel, who married in 1950, had eleven children.
 Robert managed his brother, John F. Kennedy’s successful senate campaign in 1952 and went on to manage JFK’s presidential campaign in 1960.
-His brother appointed him Attorney General.
+His brother appointed him U.S. Attorney General.
 In that role he worked closely and confidentially with his brother, serving as advisor during difficult times such as the Cuban Missile Crisis.
-He resigned as Attorney General after his brother’s death he was then elected US Senator of New York.
-Robert was shot and killed on June 5th 1968 in Los Angeles, California during his run for President.
+He resigned as Attorney General after his brother’s death.
+He was then elected U.S. Senator from New York.
+Robert was shot and killed on June 5, 1968, in Los Angeles, California during his run for President.